box/error-reporting-with-kubernetes-events/README.md

 control plane container.
 CustomResourceDefinitions are used for triggering the processing and passing parameters to the computation.
 The control plane container does some checking of the passed parameters.
-If there is any unexpected values in the parameters, it uses *Kubernetes Events* to relay the error information back to the application container.
+If there is any unexpected values in the parameters, *Kubernetes Events* are used to relay the error information back to the application container.